Aggregates/MI_HW2/TechnicalReport.md

 ## Explanation Of The Problem ##

-The majority of standard AI solution in place for the 2048 version of the game have been discussed in question 1.
+Examples of the standard AI solutions implemented for the 2048 version of the game have been discussed in question 1.
 These approaches generally tend to model the game play strategies of human players of the game, such as ordering tiles in anticipation of a future merge or ensuring large valued tiles are kept towards the edge of the game space.
 It was observed that these approaches worked well for 2048, though not necessarily for this larger form of the game.
-Even with its smaller board dimensions (4x4 as opposed to 5x5), the reward or penalty for a less than optimal move is minimised due to the shorter overall runtime of the game.
+Because of its smaller board dimensions (4x4 as opposed to 5x5), the reward or penalty for a less than optimal move is minimised due to the shorter overall runtime of the game.
 In our implementation it was found that bad decisions early on could be magnified once the end-game period approached.
+Thus a randomised approach may be marginally effective (though still sub-optimal) in 2048 and completely ineffective for 65536.

 In implementing an appropriate solution for the AI to solve the game, it was necessary to focus on two main problems.
 1. Provide some means for the AI to assess a "good" or "bad" position after a move.